chrisjonez/pipework/README.md

 Another workaround is to use open vSwitch - you can see this at work by invoking: `test.sh ovs`.
 You'll need Open vSwitch installed on your host.
 Something like: `sudo apt-get install openvswitch-switch`

+What follows, for completeness, is the original `pipework` documentation at fork.....

 # Pipework

 **_Software-Defined Networking for Linux Containers_**